Data as a catalyst

-Anomalies and changes in your data that you can place within a broader context – one that may not be immediately obvious – have news value and potential for stories.
+Any anomalies or changes in your data that you can place within a broader context – one that may not be immediately obvious – have news value and the potential to form the basis of stories.
 Do your sales figures reveal what customers are concerned about, the direction in which an industry is moving, or what is driving decision-makers or private individuals?
-These insights are compelling for journalists and readers alike and help you pitch your story to editors.
+These insights are fascinating for journalists and readers alike and will help you pitch your ideas to editors.

 Analysis results and performance figures can also provide an interesting basis for your internal communications, when addressing your shareholders or other stakeholders.
-Furthermore, understanding your data is essential for being prepared for critical questions and being able to answer them with confidence.
+Furthermore, understanding your data is essential for being prepared to answer critical questions and providing well-founded responses.

-Our tip: approach your controllers and exchange ideas.
-Then key figures will offer added value not only for marketing and sales, but also for your communications.
+Our tip: approach your financial controllers and exchange ideas.
+Then key performance indicators will offer added value not only for marketing and sales, but also for your communications.

 Read more: